QubesOS/qubes-doc/user/how-to-guides/how-to-enable-a-service.rst

 3. You have two options, depending on the current list of the services:

-   * If the qube is listed, you just have to check the box if front of the name.
+   * If the service is listed, you just have to check the box if front of the name.

-   * If the qube is not listed:
+   * If the service is not listed:

-     1. select it in the :guilabel:`Select a service` drop-down.
+     1. Select it in the :guilabel:`Select a service` drop-down.

         If that service is not present in the drop-down, select the last item, called :guilabel:`(custom...)`

-     2. click on :guilabel:`Add`
+     2. Click on :guilabel:`Add`

         If you have previously selected :guilabel:`(custom...)`, a pop-up will ask you the name of the service

-4. Use :guilabel:`Apply` of :guilabel:`&OK` to validate the change.
+4. Use :guilabel:`Apply` or :guilabel:`&OK` to validate the change.

 How to enable a service with :program:`qvm-service`
 ---------------------------------------------------

-In a terminal, enter the following command, replacing :samp:`{<QUBE_NAME>}` by the name of the qube and :samp:`{<SERVICE_NAME>}` by the name of the service:
+In a dom0 terminal, enter the following command, replacing :samp:`{<QUBE_NAME>}` by the name of the qube and :samp:`{<SERVICE_NAME>}` by the name of the service:

 .. code:: console